stephenafamo/bob/website/docs/models/view.md

 :::tip

-The `NewViewx()` function takes an extra type parameter to determine how slices of the corresponding table struct are returned.
+The `NewViewx()` function takes an extra type parameter to determine how slices of the corresponding table struct are returned, and a `scan.Mapper` used to scan rows for every query built from the view.
+Pass `nil` to fall back to the reflection-based `scan.StructMapper`.

 :::